nativewind/nativewind/apps/website/docs/customization/colors.md

 # Colors

-You can customise your colors in the same manner as Tailwind CSS.
+You can customize your colors in the same manner as Tailwind CSS.
 Please refer to the [Tailwind CSS documentation](https://tailwindcss.com/docs/customizing-colors) for more information.

 ## Platform Colors